-I moved to the UK from South Africa in 2002 for a period of about four years (I'm back in sunny SA now) and if you've ever heard the saying that Africa gets into your blood, believe it...it's very true.
+I moved to the UK from South Africa in 2002 for a period of about four years before returning, and if you've ever heard the saying that Africa gets into your blood, believe it...it's very true.

-Partially to combat the home sickness and because I'm very interested in wildlife having been on many safari trips in Africa myself (over one hundred now including self drives), I started surfing around the web for any safari stories and photos I could find.
+Partially to combat the home sickness at that time and because I'm very interested in wildlife having been on many safari trips in Africa myself (over one hundred now including self drives), I started surfing around the web for any safari stories and photos I could find.

 It took me some time to find any as they were scattered all over the internet.
 I was hoping for a website that housed all the safari trip reports and reviews in one place, but it didn't seem to exist.